Ashish-Ghoshal/dungeon-gpt-stremlit/README.md

     *   **Import:** The **"Import"** file uploader enables you to upload a previously exported `.txt` file.
 This lets you resume an older story, or load a story shared by someone else, effectively managing multiple distinct story lines.

-The AI's responses will populate the chat history, and you can scroll through to review your adventure.
-Interpret the AI's results as narrative suggestions and challenges, guiding you through a unique story co-creation process.
+The AI's responses will populate the chat history, and you can scroll through to review your conversation.

 ## 8\.
 Deployment to Streamlit Cloud ☁️